pedrofrohmut/algorithms/README.md

 # Sorting Algorithms

-list sorted alphabetically by algorithm name
+list sorted alphabetically by algorithm name.

+Results a taken by making a 10 tests sum and dividing it by 10.

+Some has 2 different results because left is (old) sort on shuffled array of 1..N and the second is (new) sort on random numbers (rng: 0, INT_MAX).

 ## Bubble Sort 40k